agarun/ruby-muvy/README.md

 ![muvy-header](https://i.imgur.com/Akc3Fh9.png)

 **muvy** is a simple Ruby movie barcode generator.
 Videos go in, crispy images come out.
 You can feed it a youtube video, phone gallery, or any locally stored video files.
-It pulls most of the frames out, moves around the colors, and throws them all back together.
+It pulls most of the frames out, moves around the colors, and throws them back together in a neat montage.

 ------
 * [Install](#install)